HelpGiveThanks/HGTconfiguration/README.md

 1. Select 'My account' option.
 1. Click the 'Change my password' button, which is in the first row of buttons.
 1. Enter your current password = pass.
-1. Now, wherever you keep your passwords, type out a new one including at least two symbols, two numbers, two lower-case, and two upper-case letters = e#T89Gc& (but not, of course, exactly like this example)
+1. Now, wherever you keep your passwords, type out a new one including at least two symbols, two numbers, two lower-case, and two upper-case letters = e#T89Gc& (but not, of course, exactly like this example).

-     Always create a unique password for each website login, as no site is impossible to hack, and if your password is stolen, at least it can't be used anywhere else.
+     Always create a unique password for each website login, as no site or web server is impossible to hack, and if your password is stolen, at least it can't be used anywhere else.

-     If you don't have to access to your stored passwords and need to get into your TGB, not to worry, The Bug Genie can email you password reset automatically.
+     NOTE: If you need to get into your TGB and don't have access to your password, not to worry, The Bug Genie can email you a new password by clicking the 'Forgot Password' button under the 'login' button.
-1. Copy and paste this saved password (from wherever you store them) into the two new password fields.
+1. Copy and paste your newly saved password into the two new password fields.
 1. Click the 'Change password' button.
 1. Click the 'Save' button (just for good measure).